Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Plot/Start (until the search).md

 Fara: "Aren't you worried about him?
 I see you standing in my lectures."

-Narration: "I didn't have a good answer."
+Narration: "I didn't have a good answer.
+After a long pause, I asked why she cared so much about him."

+Fara: "He was my PhD supervisor.

+"Even though it was remote, he still took care of me, and by the end, gave me a position and brought me here."

+Fara, with the narrator looking at her with understanding: "I owe my current life to him."
 ### Night Pondering
 Narrator lies in bed.

 Narration: "What happened to Landon?"
-Narration: "I think he lived by himself.
+Narration: "He lived by himself.
 Maybe he just couldn't get up one day and no one was there."
 Narration: "I didn't want to know.
 I didn't want to think about it.
 I couldn't stop thinking about it."

 Narration: "Why did I choose to study oceanography?"